kratzert/Caravan/README.md

 ![](caravan-long-logo.png)

-# Caravan - A global comunity dataset for large-sample hydrology
+# Caravan - A global community dataset for large-sample hydrology

 This repository is part of the Caravan project/dataset.